praburamWAPKA/karaba-car-scraper/README.md

+Disclaimer This project is for educational and research purposes only.

+The developer is not affiliated with Autowini.com.

+The developer is not responsible for any misuse, abuse, or violation of terms of service.

+The code is provided as-is without warranty of any kind.

+You are solely responsible for using this tool ethically and legally.

 # 🚗 karaba-car-scraper

 A Python script to scrape used car listings from [Karaba (m.karaba.co.kr)](https://m.karaba.co.kr) including details like title, specs, and price.
 The scraped data is saved to a CSV file.
 This scraper uses only `requests` and `BeautifulSoup`, no Selenium or browser automation needed.